 AgriLife Livestock Guardian Dog Program: Update and Events

-We also have Dr. Katherine Lord scheduled to present our November webinar.
-Dr. Lord will share data from the working dog collection of Darwin’s Ark Canine DNA Project, of which she is a member.
-We highly encourage all LGD owners to participate in the working dog project, helping to gather data on all types of working dog breeds.
-Check our Facebook page (TAMUlivestockguarddog) for more information and visit the events page on the Center’s website to register as the event approaches.
+We have Dr. Katherine Lord scheduled to present at our webinar on November 20th at 3 pm CST.
+Dr. Lord will share data from Darwin’s Ark Canine DNA Project’s working dog collection, of which she is a member.
+We highly encourage all LGD owners to participate in the working dog project to help gather data on all types of working dog breeds.
+Check our Facebook page @TAMUlivestockguarddog for more information and visit the events page on the Center’s website to register as the event approaches.

 Training LGDs